 Precise control of transcriptional networks enables cells to adapt to a changing environment and carry out complex developmental programs.
 One of the primary goals of systems biology is to reconstruct the set of transcription factor (TF)-target interactions for the underlying gene regulatory networks (GRNs).
 Studies have demonstrated that de novo network inference is a valuable approach to building GRNs in many organisms, from microbes to plants [1-4].
 However, a major challenge especially in higher eukaryotes, is genome-wide validation of the accuracy and predictive power of the resulting GRNs.
 This is largely due to the lack of methods for high-throughput validation of the inferred TF-target interactions [1, 5].

-Several techniques have been developed to provide genome-wide experimental evidence that is used to train and test network inference algorithms.
+Several techniques have been developed to provide genome-wide experimental evidence to train and test network inference algorithms.
 The most commonly used method for identifying direct TF target interactions is chromatin immunoprecipitation (ChIP).
 However, there are several limitations to this approach.
 First, TF-target binding performed in vitro is a poor predictor of gene regulation [6-9].
 Second, at best, ChIP studies provide only a snapshot of the stable TF-binding events under the conditions and at the time-point assayed [10-14].
 Other high-throughput approaches, such as Protein Binding Microarrays (PBM) [15] and DNA Affinity Purification Sequencing (DAP-Seq) [16], have been used to identify the genome-wide binding sites and cis-elements for hundreds of TFs.
 However, these in vitro approaches lack cellular context.

 Validating TF-target predictions based on a functional assay, e.g. TF-mediated changes in gene expression, takes into account the in vivo context.
 Perturbation of TFs using knockout or overexpressing transgenic lines to identify regulated targets is standard across microbes and higher eukaryotes [17-20].
 However, this approach is time-consuming and impossible to scale for most eukaryotes.
 Additionally, it is not possible to distinguish direct TF effects from indirect targets without additional TF-target binding information, such as ChIP.